Basanth08/Refactoring-with-AWS/README.md

 14. **Update DNS entries** (e.g., in GoDaddy DNS zones) to point to your AWS resources

 This flow ensures a secure, scalable, and production-ready deployment on AWS.

+### 🔒 Security Group: vprofile-backend-SG

+- **Security group name:** vprofile-backend-SG
+- **Description:** Security group for backend services
+- **VPC ID:** vpc-04b1261bc49c7c0f8
+- **Inbound rules:**
+  - SSH (TCP, port 22) from allowed sources
+  - All traffic (all protocols, all ports) from allowed sources
+- **Outbound rules:**
+  - Default (allow all)

+This security group is essential for controlling access to backend resources such as EC2 instances, RDS, ElastiCache, and ActiveMQ.
+It ensures only authorized traffic can reach your backend services, improving the security posture of your AWS environment.

 ---